 Example of an HTML image element containing a malicious URL:

-2. One of the below technique can be used to do the same:
+2. One of the below Techniques can be used to do the Same

-- By planting a script or a malicious URL on the pages, a user is likely to visit while doing online transactions.
+- By planting a script or a malicious URL on the pages.

 3. Using POST Requests